 - Commission: If you failed to pay an employee’s commission as established in their employment agreement, you might owe them retro pay.

-How do I calculate retro pay?
+How do I calculate retroactive pay?

 You’ll need the following information to calculate how much you owe your mispaid employee: